 Here's Why People Love Deep Bass Sounds In Music Why do music lovers like it so much when the beat drops?
 Scientists may now have an answer.
 A new study from Canada's McMaster Institute for Music and the Mind investigated how the brain reacts to low- and high-pitched tones in order to explain how humans detect rhythm -- and it's much easier for us to follow deep bass sounds.
 "There is a physiological basis for why we create music the way we do," study co-author Dr. Laurel Trainor, a neuroscientist and director of the institute, told LiveScience.
+"Virtually all people will respond more to the beat when it is carried by lower-pitched instruments."
 Songs typically feature high-pitched melodies with deeper bass lines.
 (Story continues below) McMaster student Kristin Tonus tries on sensors at the McMaster Institute for Music and the Mind.
 In the study, Trainor and her colleagues monitored electrical activity in the brains of 35 people.
-Then the researchers asked another group of men and women to tap their fingers to the rhythm of the same tonal sequences.
+Next, the researchers played those sequences through a computer model of the human ear.